DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-chen-christine/README.md

 - **Predicate logic** concerned its internal structure in terms of *subject* and *predicate*.
 - While **propositional logic** deals with proposition *as a whole*.
 - **Quantifiers** indicate the generality of the open sentence in which a variable occurs.
-  - **Universal Quantifier (∀x)** - "for all", it asserts that a predicate is true for *all values* of a variable in a particular domain.
+  - **Universal Quantifier (∀x)** - "For all", it asserts that a predicate is true for *all values* of a variable in a particular domain.
-  - **Existential Quantifier (∃x)** - "then exist", it is true if and only if P(x) is true for *at least one value* of x in the domain.
+  - **Existential Quantifier (∃x)** - "Then exist", it is true if and only if P(x) is true for *at least one value* of x in the domain.
 - Lastly, I've learned the terminologies for **Rules of Inference**:
   - *Argument* - a sequence of statements that end with a conclusion.
     - Ex. (p1 ∧ p2 ∧ p3 ... ∧ pn) → q
-  - *Valid* - the conclusion of he argument must follow from the true of the preceding statements of the argument.
+  - *Valid* - The conclusion of he argument must follow from the true of the preceding statements of the argument.
     - Ex. (p1 ∧ p2 ∧ p3 ... ∧ pn) → q  is *TAUTOLOGY*
-    - *Tautology*- a statement is ALWAYS true
+    - *Tautology*- A statement is ALWAYS true
-  - *Fallacy* - invalid argument.
+  - *Fallacy* - Invalid argument.

 ## Week 3